scaleoutsystems/digits-example-project/README.md

 ## 4. Deploying the model

-## 5. Publishing the model as to the public model portal
+## 5. Publishing the model to the public model portal